 I was scared, angry, paranoid, lost, I can only imagine what a freak i appeared to be to anyone who knew me from before.

 That's just some of what we went through.
-We are together again.
-He's happy and adjusting to life, finally in one spot, not all over the place. .
+He's adjusting to life, finally in one spot, not all over the place.

 It sucks, big time the position he put us in, the lies, the keeping us apart, long extended periods, months, no communication, stories told to my son, different told to me.
 I'm happy a friend of mine saved the Bcc'd copies of a portion of email correspondence that shows much of how it started, which i hope in some way shows proof of the insanity, for the very least to prove my son and I are not insane.